Oil-Limk/Conlangs/Apabara/Phonology/WtMCSLWCIIIwToTPIAL.md

 ## Apabara Is (Mostly) Compatible With

 1. English
-1. Chinese
+2. Chinese
-1. Hindi
+3. Hindi
-1. Spanish
+4. Spanish
-1. French
+5. French
-1. Standar Arabic
+6. Standar Arabic
-1. Bengali
+7. Bengali
-1. Russian
+8. Russian
-1. Portuguese
+9. Portuguese
-1. Urdu
+10. Urdu
-1. Indonesian
+11. Indonesian
-1. Standar German
+12. Standar German

-to be checked:
+to be checked (if they have /l/ AND /r/):
 1. Nigerian Pidgin
 1. Marathi
 1. Telugu